What is wearable technology?

 Fitness trackers are available in a range of prices and form factors, depending on your needs.
 Basic models that clip onto your belt or shoe can cost as little as £50, but other models—such as wristbands and even jewellery—can be more expensive.

-If you have a smartphone, you’re probably used to receiving a lot of different notifications, like emails, text messages, and phone calls.
+If you have a smartphone, you’re probably used to receiving many notifications, like emails, text messages, and phone calls.
 But if you don’t like looking at your phone throughout the day, a smartwatch may be able to help.
 These devices can be synced with your smartphone, which allows you to see notifications on your wrist at a glance.
 Most smartwatches can also be used as simple fitness trackers, but they’re a lot more expensive.
 The average smartwatch starts at around £150.

 Most smartwatches rely on a smartphone to function, which also means the model you choose will depend on your phone.
 For example, the Apple Watch can only be synced with an iPhone, while Wear OS (formerly Android Wear) devices—such as the Ticwatch Pro—can be connected to both Android and Apple phones.
 There are some smartwatches that can be synced with just about any smartphone—like the Pebble—but they also tend to have fewer features than the models listed above.